You are here

 - Helps raise the profile of editing as a highly skilled profession

-If you hire in-house or contract editors, Editors Canada certification:
+If you hire in-house or contract editors, Editors Canada's professional certification:

 - Allows you to identify potential employees and/or contractors who meet industry standards for high quality of work